Connie Britton Speaks Out About Huge ‘Nashville’ Decision That Shocked Fans

 — Hollywood Reporter (@THR) February 17, 2017

-At the very end of the show tonight, Connie’s character passed away with the love of her life, Deacon, by her side.
-There has been a lot of speculation that Connie Britton would be leaving the show, and it has now been confirmed.
-Connie was asked if it was her choice to leave the show and she explained the following.
+At the very end of the show tonight, Connie’s character passed away with the love of her life Deacon by her side.
+There has been a lot of speculation that Connie Britton would be leaving the show and it has now been confirmed.
+First off, Connie was asked if it was her choice to leave the show and she explained.

 “It was.
 It was something that had been percolating over time, and there were lots of different reasons behind it.
 But my priority was really making sure that the timing was right.
 My priority has always been Nashville.
 So when the show was moved to CMT and we got these great new showrunners — Marshall Herskovitz and Ed Zwick — I was [confident] the show would be in a good place.
 Because one thing we learned over the summer is how passionate the fans are.
 We would not be on the air right now if it weren’t for the fans.
 We’ve all been so incredibly grateful for that.
 But the fans love every single one of these characters.
 And the show is now in a place where all of these characters can live and just be incredibly dynamic and amazing.
 I feel like Nashville can go on indefinitely.”